 Accidents.

 You must report all accidents involving NFPD Apparatus, or your personal vehicle in the performance of NFPD activities/duties, immediately to the Fire Chief or Designee, no matter how minor.
 A written report must be forwarded to the Fire Chief within 24 hours.
-The Fire Chief or a Designee will investigate the circumstances surrounding the accident in accordance with the SOGs.
+The Fire Chief or a Designee will investigate the circumstances surrounding the accident in accordance with the SOPs.

 Traffic Violations.

-You must report all citations for moving violations, and a driver's license revocation, confiscation or suspension, immediately to NFPD, regardless whether the citation occurred while you were on the job or engaged in NFPD business, or occurred off the job on personal time.
+You must report all citations for moving violations, and a driver's license revocation, confiscation or suspension, immediately to NFPD, regardless of whether the citation occurred while you were on the job or engaged in NFPD business, or occurred off the job on personal time.
 By your next shift, a written report must be made to your supervisor, who must report it through the chain of command to the Fire Chief or Designee.
 Violation of this policy may result in corrective or disciplinary action, up to and including termination.

 Lawful Driving and Parking.

-You must comply with NFPD's SOGs concerning the operation and placement of NFPD Apparatus in emergent and non-emergent situations.
+You must comply with NFPD's SOPs concerning the operation and placement of NFPD Apparatus in emergent and non-emergent situations.

-In addition to all other specific requirements contained in the SOGs, you must strictly observe existing traffic regulations at all times, except when responding to an emergency.
+In addition to all other specific requirements contained in the SOPs, you must strictly observe existing traffic regulations at all times, except when responding to an emergency.

 You may only exceed lawful speeds, disregard regulations governing directions of movement or turning in specified directions, or proceed past a red or stop signal or stop sign (after slowing down as necessary for safe operation) when: